eveningwater/my-web-projects/home/en/doc/introduce.md

 > vue directory: mainly use vue.js to complete the example.

+> typescript-directory:mainly use typescript to complete the example.

 > demo directory: a collection of demos for some small functions.

 > home directory: the official website of this project, built using vuepress.

+> website directory: the personal responsive website.

 If you feel that this project helps you learn, I hope you don’t be stingy with star.

->Reminder: All project demos are for learning only, not for commercial use, offenders must be investigated.
+> Reminder: All project demos are for learning only, not for commercial use, offenders must be investigated.

 [Online access address](https://www.eveningwater.com/my-web-projects/home/).